PaoloBezzina/Music-Generation-and-Fusion/README.md

 # AI Music Generation

-This project aims to fuse 2 tracks of music together, ultimately having the ability to fuse 2 styles.
+This project aims to fuse 2 tracks of music together, using two methods.
+A Variational Auto Encoder and a Generative Adversarial Network.
+Included in this project are also:
+* A website which showcases some examples as well as serves as an interface for both systems.
+* A site scraper which was used to efficiently download midi samples from websites which offer them.
+* A transposer which chages all midi file samples to the same key.

 ## Description